nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Jeeq TracQer is a tool built for small businesses lacking in resources to help them keep track of supplier contacts and previous transaction information with them
+Jeeq TracQer is a tool built for small businesses lacking in resources to help them keep track of supplier contacts and previous transaction information with them.

 * Table of Contents